KiRinHong/miMediation/README.md

 ## miMediation

-[miMediation](https://github.com/KiRinHong/miMediation) is a package for performing phylogeny-based mediation test [PhyloMed](https://github.com/KiRinHong/PhyloMed) for microbiome data.
+[miMediation](https://github.com/KiRinHong/miMediation) is a R package for performing phylogeny-based mediation test [PhyloMed](https://github.com/KiRinHong/PhyloMed) for microbiome data.

 See the following: